michelp/pgsodium/README.md

       4 | this is two

-Key rotation can be done with a rotation function that will re-encrypt a row with a new key id:
+Key rotation can be done with a rotation function that will re-encrypt a row with a new key id.
+This function also requires no access to keys, it works only by key id and thus can be run by the least privledged `pgsodium_keyiduser`:

     CREATE OR REPLACE FUNCTION rotate_key(test_id bigint, new_key bigint) RETURNS void LANGUAGE plpgsql AS $$